GiadaS89/pdsnd_github/README.md

 ### Date created
-Friday, 12.06.2020
+11.06.2020

 ### Project Title
-Giada Sartori's Datascience Project
+Data Science Project of Giada Sartori

 ### Description
-Programming for Data Science with Python, and GitHub which analyze bikeshare data across the cities of Chicago, NYC and Washington
+Programming for Data Science with Python, which relies on Bikeshare data of three cities in the USA, which are Chicago, New York City and Washington

 ### Files used
 Bikeshare_GiadaSartori_3

 ### Credits
-Udacity, my mentor Christoph, stackoverflow, GitHub and Python
+Credit to GitHub and stackoverflow libraries, as well as to my mentor Christoph